 *PORTERS ARE ONLY AVAILABLE, BUT NOT INCLUDED, YOU NEED TO LET US KNOW IF YOU WISH A PORTER AND WE WILL HAVE IT ALL ARRANGED FOR YOU.

-Porters cost $120 to $160 per load carry.
-You will need a maximum of 5 to 6 load carries from Base Camp to High Camp and back down to Base Camp again, if you choose to have a porter for each carry, and move, and for the descent of the mountain.
+Porters cost from $160 to $300 per load carry depending on Altitude they carry to.
+You will need a maximum of 5 to 6 load carries from Base Camp to High Camp and back down to Base Camp again (about $1,200 USD), if you choose to have a porter for each carry, and move, and for the descent of the mountain.

 Porters will be available at Base Camp.
 The final number of estimated load carries may be decided at Base Camp.